daniel-crown/daniel-crown.github.io/research.md

 Crown, Daniel, Timothy Wojan.
 “Room to Run?
 Implications of High Growth Gazelles in Rural America". *Revisions Requested*

-Crown, Daniel, Faggian, Alessandra, Corcoran, Jonathan.
+Crown, Daniel, Alessandra Faggian, and Jonathan Corcoran.
 “Foreign-Born Graduates and Innovation at Domestic Institutions: Evidence from an Australian Skilled Graduate Visa Program”. *Revisions Requested*
 ### Job Market Paper:

 "Temporary Migration and the Skill Composition of Native Workers"